katjacb24/caodemo/README.md

 ```
 You should see cluster pods being deployed, wait until all of them are ready `1/1` and `Running`.

-## Source cluster
+## Buckets
 ### Installation
-Please open and review `src_cluster.yaml`.
+Please open and review `buckets.yaml`.

-The part with the `volumeClaimTemplates` is describing AKS related setup, please feel free to change accordingly.

-Change the password (look for a default in the cluster config shipped within the CAO package) and optionally change the server size settings.

-Install the cluster:
+Install the buckets:
 ```
-kubectl apply -f src_cluster.yaml
+kubectl apply -f buckets.yaml
 ```
 Monitor the logs for any potential issues and the pods being deployed.
-Wait until all the `cb-src-000x` pods are ready and running!

 ### XDCR Setup
-#### XDCR remote cluster reference
+#### XDCR target cluster reference
-First, for the XDCR remote cluster reference, we need to identify that cluster's UUID:
+First, for the XDCR target cluster reference, we need to identify that cluster's UUID:

 ```
 kubectl get couchbasecluster cb-tgt -o yaml | grep clusterId